calamity-m/containerdna/README.md

 this is wip im learning leave me alone :)

-Basic tool for viewing and validating things about a container's history
+Basic catch all tool for viewing and validating things about a container's history

 ## Prerequisites